Envian/xiv-criterion-na-strats/guides/_ew/aai.md

 : 665

 **BIS**
-: Same bis as Anabaseos w/ Manderville relic weapons.
+: Same BIS as Anabaseos w/ Manderville relic weapons.

 The DPS check is very lenient, so synced down DT gear is more than enough.